All about the brand settings

 Screenshot 2023-04-17 at 09.27.39

-Clicking the + icon opens up the font library, allowing you to add custom fonts for the text in your content.
-You'll find all the Google fonts there, or you can upload your own custom fonts.
+Click the + icon to open the font library, which allows you to add custom fonts for the text in your content.
+You can find all the Google fonts here, or you can upload your own custom fonts.

 63970045caae1